aimtheory/sparkleformation-aws-example/README.md

 While there is support forthcoming for provisioning without the `knife-cloudformation` gem, for this walkthrough we're going to [use that gem for provisioning](https://github.com/sparkleformation/sparkle_formation/blob/develop/docs/provisioning.md#knife-cloudformation-setuphttps://github.com/sparkleformation/sparkle_formation/blob/develop/docs/provisioning.md#knife-cloudformation-setup). `knife-cloudformation` is a [Chef](http://chef.io)-related tool that will provision to CloudFormation and can also use SparkleFormation templates to do so.

-Install the both the `knife-cloudformation` and `sparkle_formation` Ruby Gems by doing either of the following.
+Install both the `knife-cloudformation` and `sparkle_formation` Ruby Gems by doing either of the following.
 Since the `knife-cloudformation` requires `sparkle_formation`, you'll get both.

+Execute the following:

 ```
 gem install knife-cloudformation
 ```

-or with Bundler by doing a `bundle install` with the following in your Gemfile:
+or with Bundler by doing a `bundle install` with the following in your `Gemfile`:

 ```
 gem 'knife-cloudformation'
 ```

-Assuming you have your AWS credentials already loaded into your environment, add the following to your `.chef/knife.rb`:
+Assuming you have your AWS credentials already loaded into your environment, make sure you have the following to your `.chef/knife.rb`: (it's already included in the repo)

 ```
 knife[:aws_access_key_id] = ENV['AWS_ACCESS_KEY_ID']